JesusAOchoa/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration and Usage</h1>
-This tutorial outlines the post-install configuration and some of the usage of the open-source help desk ticketing system.
-We will essentialy show here how we can work in osTicket system as an Admin by creating users, departments, setting up and giving permission levels.on one hand and how we can actually act as a profesional helpdesk responding to tickets and resolving issues on the other hand.<br />
+This tutorial provides a comprehensive guide on the post-install configuration and usage of the open-source help desk ticketing system.
+We will explore how to effectively work within the osTicket system as an Admin, covering tasks such as creating users, setting up departments, and configuring permission levels.
+Additionally, we will delve into the role of a professional helpdesk, addressing tickets and resolving issues efficiently.<br />

 <h2>Environments and Technologies Used</h2>